“I Feel Like a Beast, but I Don’t Love My Adopted Child”

-You’re likely struggling with two issues: the rapidity of change and the lack of a real choice.
+I’m not a mental health professional, but it sounds like you struggling with two issues: the rapidity of change and the lack of a real choice.
 Both are hard to stomach.
 And let’s face it, you are also adjusting to life with 10 kids, which is no small feat.

 Time is a Blessing